TannerBurns/django_api_tutorial/README.md

 | Lonnie      | Elliot     | lelliot8@msn\.com              | Male   | Joliet         | Illinois       |
 | Kellyann    | Kelso      | kkelso9@sbwire\.com            | Female | San Bernardino | California     |

-Now we will break down each one of these columns corresponding data type.
+Now we will break down each one of these columns to their corresponding data type.

     first_name      VARCHAR(64)
     last_name       VARCHAR(64)